Summary of Jackson’s Shenandoah Valley Campaign of 1862

 Despite their stunning victory at the First Battle of Bull Run in July 1861, Confederate prospects were dim less than one year later.
-In the West, Ulysses S. Grant was having his way with Rebel defenders of vital river systems.
+In the West, Ulysses S. Grant was having his way with Confederate defenders of vital river systems.
 In the East, George B. McClellan was inching his way up the James River Peninsula, threatening the Confederate capital at Richmond with the largest army ever assembled in North America.
 In addition, the Union had three major forces in the Shenandoah area poised to move south through the valley to support McClellan’s invasion and hopefully bring the American Civil War to a quick conclusion.

 The Union forces in the Shenandoah Valley included:

 - The 5th Corps of the Army of the Potomac (roughly 38,000 soldiers) led by Major General Nathaniel Banks (commander of the Department of the Shenandoah) stationed north of the Potomac River at the lower (northern) end of the valley.

 - Soldiers of the Mountain Department (approximately 25,000 men), commanded by Major General John C. Frémont, positioned along the western edge of the valley.

 - The 1st Corps of the Army of the Potomac (roughly 35,000 soldiers), commanded by Major General Irvin McDowell, encamped on the eastern side of the valley near Fredericksburg.